National Eagle Center in Wabasha

 They also passed around feathers, talons, and a lot of pictures of the different types of birds of prey.

 Then there was the main event.
-They brought out Angle, a female bird that’s been with the center since 2000.
+They brought out Angel, a female bird that’s been with the center since 2000.
 She had a broken wing and was unable to return to the wild.

 We also came on a very special day.
-Instead of the normal fish, they feed them, this time they had a rat to treat on.
+Instead of the normal fish, they feed them, this time they had a rat to eat.
 Thankfully it was dead but still, it was very graphic.

 A warning to anyone thinking of going to the show; the front row is known as the splash zone.
 We also found out that the birds also dictate how long the presentation goes on.